mit-orcd/orcd-docs-edit/docs/recipes/mujoco.md

     --8<-- "docs/recipes/scripts/mujoco/mujoco-supercloud-setup.sh:pkgs"
     ```

-    Since you are installing into virtual environment, **do not use the `--user` flag**.
+    Since you are installing into a virtual environment, **do not use the `--user` flag**.

-    Once you’ve installed the packages you need, start Python and import mujoco_py to finish the build:
+    Once you’ve installed the packages you need, start Python and import `mujoco_py` to finish the build:

     ``` bash
     --8<-- "docs/recipes/scripts/mujoco/mujoco-supercloud-setup.sh:python"